Council must begin listening to rest of us

 As chairman of Adopt an Angel, I would like to send our deep appreciation to all who gave their support to our annual Christmas effort.

-Each year, we look to the public for aid in providing Christmas gifts to
+Each year, we look to the public for aid in providing Christmas gifts to children who are under the auspices of Alameda County Protective Services and Terra Firma.

 These children are victims of physical and/or emotional abuse, or in foster care or low-income homes, and without our aid, would not receive gifts under the tree.